alecpanattoni/DSC180BProject/README.md

 run.py is the code in which results are produced (main coding file)

-src contains python code for data cleaning and generation of missing data (methods called in run.py)
+src folder contains python code for data cleaning and generation of missing data (methods called in run.py).
+It also contains the models for ensuring that the model is fair and producing predictions so that fairness notion measurements can be produced.